 It is because I started on a work-placed training scheme after school, I know that there are many routes that our young people can take, whether that’s straight into work, academia or an apprenticeship programme.
 The important issue for me is that every child should have equality of opportunity.
 No one should be left behind.

-Working with our Councillors and party members, I am confident that we can take on the Tories and return Stoke South to Labour at the next election.
+Working with residents, party members & councillors I am confident that we can take on the Tories and return Stoke South to Labour at the next general election.